 • You can ask your driver for suggestions.
 Usually, they get a commission from certain shops, but you can always check other shops as well if you do not like their suggestions.

-We hope this guide has made it easier for you to choose what to buy on your next trip to India!
+So, these are some of the best souvenirs you can buy in India.
+We hope this guide has made it easier for you to buy souvenirs on your next trip to India!
 Contact us to plan a customized trip to India based on your requirements.
 We will be happy to assist you every step of the way on your trip.

 Aishwarya Shete